mturley/RPNES-configs/README.md

 RPNES-configs
 =============

-Configuration files for the specifically configured RetroPie software and hardware in the RPNES console project.
+Configuration files for RetroPie software, for the hardware in the RPNES-1 console.